nickfargo/will/src/future.coffee.md

 #### willBe

 Returns a still-`pending` `Promise` for a closed `value`.
-The promise’s fate is sealed, but is not revealed to consumers until after the end of this turn.
+The promise’s fate is determined, but is not resolved or observable until after the end of this turn.

       @willBe = ( value ) ->
         deferral = new Deferral